Skip to main content

 Context-scoped controller

+To make a controller operate in the context-scoped mode, you need to specify { scope: 'ctx' } in its metadata.
 Because the controller is instantiated in this mode only once, you will not be able to query in its constructor for class instances that are instantiated on each request.
 For example, if you request an instance of the Res class in the constructor, Ditsmod will throw an error:

-import { route } from '@ditsmod/routing';
+import { RequestContext, controller, route } from '@ditsmod/rest';

 @controller({ scope: 'ctx' })